vjscode/DatabasePerformance/README.md

 As a first step, I'm starting with Realm and SnappyDB(LevelDB) and the good old sqlite.
 Hope to see more including couchbase lite.

-Database inserts were in the form of 1000 rows, each with 100 element list in them.
+- Database inserts were in the form of 1000 rows, each with 100 element list in them.
 Check out model folder to see details of the data that are inserted.
+- Database query time includes the time to deserialize and create POJOs

 Operation | Database | Type | Time taken |
 ----------|----------|------|------------|